A guide to creating your event page, using its features, and optimizing your page for a successful event.

 If you haven't already created your event, this support article will walk you through how: How do I create an event page?

 Building Your Event Page

 When you’re ready to start building your event page, you’ll see a lot of options.
 But don’t get overwhelmed!
-There are lots of ways you can customize and enhance your page, but it’s very straightforward, and we’ll go through the process step-by-step.
+There are lots of ways you can customize and enhance your page, and we’ll go through the process step-by-step.

 Elements of Your Page

 On the left side of your page is your manager (dashboard).
 You can toggle between different options and features of your page by simply clicking on the icon (and you’ll be able to see what each icon means by hovering over it with your mouse).
 From the top down, there is a Live Page view which will show you how your page will look to visitors, Page Editor where you can edit the design of your page, Campaigns which allows you to review the campaigns within your event, Participants which allows you to review your event members, Reports which allows you to view your Donations Report, Registration which allows you to integrate your Eventbrite registration page to Mightycause, and Settings which provides you key managing tools, the ability to customize your donor check-out, and add a Fundraiser Template.

 Your navigation bar

 When editing your page, you can either click on the name of the element in your Page Editor, or you can click on the pencil icon next to that item on your page.

 The first thing you’ll want to do is give your event an awesome title.
 What makes a title awesome?
 Well, it should be short, snappy, and explain a little bit about your event and your purpose.
 To help you decide, you are limited to 50 characters for your title.